 - 1. (i) (b) The Loisels

 - (ii) (c) the necklace

-- (iii) (b) it was lost
+- (iii) it was lost

-- (iv) (b) Folds
+- (iv) Folds

-- (v) (b) a loose outer garment

-- 2. (i) (b) Mme Forestier
+- 2. (i) Mme Forestier

 - (ii) (b) Matilda looks old and haggard

-- (iii) (b) uttered
+- (iii) uttered

-- (iv) (c) calmness
+- (iv) calmness

-- (v) (d) both (b) and (c)
+- 3. Matilda loisel was born in a family of clerks.
+She believed that she deserved a life of luxuries and delicacies.
+Therefore, she was constantly unhappy and dissatisfied with the modest life she led.
+Her course of ruin was her false sense of pride and vanity.
+So, when she lost the necklace which she borrowed, she did not confess her mistake to her friend.
+Instead, she replaced the lost necklace with an expensive one, which her husband had to pay a huge sum of money for.
+Matilda could have avoided her own ruin if she had not borrowed the necklace or she should have told and opoligised to her friend.

-- 3. Matilda did not like to visit her friend Mme.
+- 4. Matilda did not like to visit her friend Mme.
 Forestier because the former was jealous of the latter.
 Mme.
 Forestier was a rich lady.
 Watching her friend live a rich and luxurious life made Matilda unhappy.
 She could not bear to go to Mme.
 Forestier's because of her inferiority complex.

-- 4. Matilda loisel was born in a family of clerks.
-She believed that she deserved a life of luxuries and delicacies.
-Therefore, she was constantly unhappy and dissatisfied with the modest life she led.
-Her course of ruin was her false sense of pride and vanity.
-So, when she lost the necklace which she borrowed, she did not confess her mistake to her friend.
-Instead, she replaced the lost necklace with an expensive one, which her husband had to pay a huge sum of money for.
-Matilda could have avoided her own ruin if she had not borrowed the necklace or she should have told and apoligised to her friend.

 - 5. Matilda Loisel was a beautiful young woman who was born in a family of clerks.
-She was married to M. Loisel who was a simple, loving and understanding husband.
+She was married to M. Loisel who was simple, loving and understanding husband.
 He was a petty clerk in the office of the Board of Education.
-He, unlike his wife Matilda, was content with his modest life.
-M. Loisel liked ordinary good food, and saw beauty in simplicity.

-- M. Loisel loved his wife so much that he found happiness in making her happy.
-He was elated when he came bearing the invitation to the official ball.
-He thought being able to attend the exclusive party would please Matilda immensely.
-He gave her the four hundred francs he had been saving for his own personal use so that she could buy an appropriate dress of her choice for the party.
-He was sensitive and caring towards his wife's needs.
-But Matilda always craved for a life of riches exquisite food, sparkling jewellery, etc. However, she did not have such a life, and it upsets her.

-- 6. M. Loisel was a simple, understanding and loving husband.
-He was a petty clerk in the office of the Board of Education.
 He, unlike his wife Matilda was content with his modest life.
+M. Loisel
-M. Loisel liked ordinary good food, and saw

-beauty in simplicity.
+liked ordinary good food, and saw beauty in simplicity.